 Students not in BMOS are permitted to enroll in up to 1.0 MOS courses, per the Academic Timetable.
 The requirement that states you must be in BMOS is lifted during registration on the priority lift dates as noted in the Timetable.

 2. Course Materials

 Our course textbook is: Grewal, Dhruv, Michael Levy, and Shirley Lichti.
-Marketing (5th Edition).
-Toronto: McGraw Hill Canada, 2021.
+Marketing (6th Edition).
+Toronto: McGraw Hill Canada, 2023.
+ISBN: 1265247277 or 9781265247270

 This textbook is required.